Fitness center injuries are typically caused by negligent

 Call us for help...

 For questions about fitness center accident lawsuits or to discuss your case confidentially with one of our skilled personal injury attorneys, do not hesitate to contact us at Shouse Law Group.
 If your case is in Nevada, please see our article on Nevada fitness center injury lawsuits.
+For Colorado cases, please see our page on filing a lawsuit for fitness center injuries in Colorado.

 We have local law offices in and around Los Angeles, San Diego, Orange County, Riverside, San Bernardino, Ventura, San Jose, Oakland, the San Francisco Bay area, and several nearby cities.